voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 :attr:`polylines <fiftyone.core.labels.Polylines.polylines>` attribute of the
 |Polylines| object.

-Each individual polyline is represented by a |Polyline| object.
-The :attr:`points <fiftyone.core.labels.Polyline.points>` attribute contains a list of ``(x, y)`` coordinates defining the vertices of the polyline.
-If the polyline represents a closed curve, you can set the :attr:`closed <fiftyone.core.labels.Polyline.closed>` attribute to ``True`` to indicate that a line segment should be drawn from the last vertex to the first vertex.
-If the polyline defines a simple region that can be filled, you can set the :attr:`filled <fiftyone.core.labels.Polyline.filled>` attribute to ``True``.
+Each individual polyline is represented by a |Polyline| object, which represents a set of one or more semantically related shapes in an image.
+The :attr:`points <fiftyone.core.labels.Polyline.points>` attribute contains a list of lists of ``(x, y)`` coordinates defining the vertices of each shape in the polyline.
+If the polyline represents a closed curve, you can set the :attr:`closed <fiftyone.core.labels.Polyline.closed>` attribute to ``True`` to indicate that a line segment should be drawn from the last vertex to the first vertex of each shape in the polyline.
+If the shapes should be filled when rendering them, you can set the
+:attr:`filled <fiftyone.core.labels.Polyline.filled>` attribute to ``True``.
 Polylines can also have string labels, which are stored in their :attr:`label <fiftyone.core.labels.Polyline.label>` attribute.

 .. note::